marcellinuselbert/Programming-Foundations-1/README.md

 # Programming-Foundations-1

-These repository contents are lab and task in the programming foundation course
+These repository contents are labs and tasks in the programming foundation course